13 Animals With Big Heads

 The African Elephant is starting our list of animals with big heads and the world’s largest land animal.

-The African bush elephant and the African forest elephant are the two species of elephant that make up the genus African elephant.
-They are primarily found in Africa’s grasslands and woods.
+The genus African elephant includes two species: the African bush elephant and the African forest elephant.
+These elephants are primarily found in Africa’s grasslands and woods.

-Elephants are renowned for their distinctive characteristics, including their massive heads, long trunks, two extra-large ears, and two tusks, which they utilize for various activities, including communication, object-lifting, self-defense, and food harvesting.
+Elephants are renowned for their distinctive characteristics, including their massive heads, long trunks, two extra-large ears, and two tusks.
+These are utilized for various activities, including communication, object-lifting, self-defense, and food harvesting.

-The most intelligent and socially advanced creatures on the earth are elephants.
-They are found in herds of ten to twenty elephants, with the oldest female elephant as the matriarch.
+Elephants are the most intelligent and socially advanced creatures on earth.
+They live in herds of ten to twenty elephants, with the oldest female elephant as the matriarch.

 Overall, the size of their cranium greatly contributes to their capacity for survival.